SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

   - /about.html
 ---

 Sainan ZHANG is a Postdoctoral Associate at George Washington University.
-She received her PhD. degree from Dalian University of Technology, China, and a Bachelor's degree from Henan University.
+She received her PhD. degree from Dalian University of Technology, China.
 Previously she worked as a Research Assistant at the Chinese University of Hong Kong from March 2022 to March 2024, and as a Lecturer at Dongbei University of Finance and Economics from November 2019 to July 2021.
 Her research interests include Stochastic Programming, Distributionally Robust Optimization, Preference Robust Optimization, and Power System Operations.

 Publications
 ------